genepi/ngs-class/scripts/project.md

 Run the FASTQC program as learned (if you need help: https://github.com/seppinho/ngs-class/blob/master/scripts/Coassin_Tutorial.pdf) and summarize the results (e.g. copy some graphs or describe data).

 ## Task 1.2 - Run Pauvre
 A new QC tool for nanopore is `pauvre`.
-The tool is already installed (Just enter `pauvre stats`).
-Learn how to execute it [here](https://github.com/conchoecia/pauvre#pauvre-a-plotting-package-designed-for-nanopore-and-pacbio-long-reads) and save the results to a file.
-Please describe what you see!
+The tool is already installed.
+The command you need is `pauvre stats --fastq <fastq-file>`.
+Save the results to a file using `>`.
+Please describe the results!

 ### Task 1.3 - Generate Statistics from fast5
 It is also possible to run statistics on the FAST5 files.
 The necessary tool is `poretools stats <fast5>`.
 Check out [this resource](https://github.com/seppinho/ngs-class/blob/master/scripts/commands.Rmd#run-poretools-stats--hist-on-fast5-files) for help.